|

 creature," it hissed.
 "She isss a woman of the sssea,

-eyes could see, he loosed two more arrows that pierced the merman's
+Eowyn's eyes could follow, he loosed two more arrows that pierced

-chest.
-But the creature hardly paused as it pulled the arrows
+the merman's chest, but the creature hardly paused as it pulled

 Legolas threw down his bow and drew out his two white knives,